xbeat/Machine-Learning/README.md

 Temperature is a crucial hyperparameter in language models that controls the randomness of the model's output.
 It affects the probability distribution of the next token prediction, influencing the creativity and diversity of generated text.

+## Exploring the Supervised, Unsupervised, and Reinforcement Learning Techniques in Machine Learning

+Introduction to Machine Learning

+Machine Learning is a subset of artificial intelligence that enables systems to learn and improve from experience without being explicitly programmed.
+It's divided into three main categories: supervised learning, unsupervised learning, and reinforcement learning.

 ## Transfer Learning with VGG in Python

 Introduction to Transfer Learning